No love lost as Trump prepares to leave capital city

 Mayor Muriel Bowser last year claimed Mr. Trump and his inauguration committee owed the city $9 million in unpaid security bills — $7.3 million that dates back to the inauguration and the rest from his 2019 Independence Day extravaganza.

-Ms. Bowser’s spokeswoman didn’t respond to multiple inquires from The Times about the status of that claim.
+Miss Bowser’s spokeswoman didn’t respond to multiple inquires from The Times about the status of that claim.

 The city does have an active lawsuit against the Trump Organization and the inaugural committee.
 It says the nonprofit inaugural committee siphoned $1 million to Mr. Trump‘s company by overpaying for space.